Polytoria/Docs/docs/objects/scripting/ModuleScript.md

 <div data-search-exclude markdown>
 !!! bug "BETA Feature"

     ModuleScripts are currently in BETA and its behaviour may change at any point, so use it at your own risk.
-As of right now, you aren't able to run functions from ModuleScripts.
-However this is a planned feature in the near future.

     Current Issues:

-    - You can't call functions that are imported from a ModuleScript

     - You can't edit data such as tables that are imported from a ModuleScript